Buying a house is a long-winded process, and one that can be especially confusing for first-time buyers who have no prior experience.

 Usually there will be a way to negotiate the move even if completion day is missed, but it can wreak havoc with the process.

-If you have any other questions about completion day, or any aspect of the homebuying process, get in touch with our team and we’ll be happy to help.
+If you have any other questions about completion day, or any aspect of the homebuying process, get in touch with our team.

 Buying a house is a long process and there’s a lot to learn, but with over three thousand houses sold per day on average, it’s definitely not insurmountable.